fiskWasTaken/asteroids/README.md

 Features:

+* Joystick and keyboard support
+* Automatic controller detection
 * SAT (Separating Axis Theorem) collision engine
 * 3 levels (probably crashes after that right now)
 * A ship that can shoot things
-* A bunch of rocks with health bars if they are damaged
+* Multiplayer
+* Variable-sized rocks with funky shapes to take advantage of SAT